LookItVal/OutpostProjectManager/README.md

   - BY 1.4
 - [ ] Link up items in the costing sheet with the proposal document.
   - By 1.4
-- [ ] Make client fields in OPD autofill based on the list of clients.
-  - BY 1.4
 - [ ] Build this readme out.
   -BY 1.4
 - [ ] Give instructions from the Google Drive file on how to get here.